BenTaylorPublic/screeps/README.md

     Checklist (unordered):
         Stage 7.9 -> 8, labs
     Checklist (in order):
+        Mining Stop/Start setting
+            If the empire has ResourceX < Stage8RoomCount * ResourceTooLittle, mining start, else stop Mining stop is just a bool.
+When the miner creep dies, it just wont spawn a new one.
+            Test with 1 resource
         Mining room logic
             Test with 1 resource
         ResourceTooMuch logic to create TransferToRoom orders
-        Stockers to obey TransferToRoom orders (bank to terminal) Terminal to obey TransferToRoom orders
+        BankLinkers to obey TransferToRoom orders (bank to terminal) Terminal to obey TransferToRoom orders
-        Stockers to unload from TransferToRoom orders
+        BankLinkers to unload from TransferToRoom orders
             They should unload anything in terminal that isn't in a current order ResourceTooLittle logic to create TransferToRoom orders
-    Mineral ratios are:
-        Z 3
-        K 3
-        U 4
-        L 3
-        O 10
-        H 11
-        X 7
     Lab Memory
-        Memory will be an array of lab Ids, with length 5 1 lab will be the buffing lab
-        It will be locked with a bool when it needs to be used to buff Essentially making it last in the list of labs to use Rest of the time it can be used with the array 2 origin labs will be the middle ones
+        MyRoom will have an id of a buffing one
+            Next to bank
+            BankLinker will be responsible for it
+        Rest will use the 8 format but 1 missing Should be stored in MyRoom.Labs
+        Array of 2 for center ones
+        Array of 7 for outside ones
+        Hopefully I can get it to assign the memory manually with 1 flag saying "lab-buffer"
 ```
 ### Mid term:
 ```